Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Opponents advocate brownfield regeneration, targeting 60% of needs from city infills like Oxpens.

-RTPI Oxford branch chair Fiona McPhail proposed to Town & Country Planning“Modular housing and co-living models cut land use 50%”.
+RTPI Oxford branch chair Fiona McPhail proposed to Town & Country Planning: “Modular housing and co-living models cut land use 50%”.

 Cycling networks expansion, drawing from Dutch models, gains traction.